 There are no specific entry requirements.
 However, good levels of numeracy and literacy are essential.
 Some questions will require calculation using formulae and all answers must be cogent so that fluent writing is crucial.

 Where will it lead?

-Very few options are ruled out by studying Business Studies at A Level: Cambridge University will not accept it but, conversely, Oxford University has recently opened its newest college dedicated solely to Business and Management.
-The popularity of the subject over recent years has meant that over three-quarters of leavers study this subject, or an associated one, at degree level.
-Beyond this, employers tend to look favourably on qualifications in this subject due to the skills of decision-making and evaluation that it has at its core.
+Very few options are ruled out by studying Business at A-Level and although a couple of universities do not offer higher level degrees dedicated to this field, it is worth noting that the Saïd Business School is an academic department of Oxford University.
+The popularity of the subject usually means that over three-quarters of leavers go on to study it at degree level.
+Beyond this, employers tend to value this qualification due to the decision-making and evaluation skills it has at its core.